• Skip to primary navigation

 Burger and fries in a plate on a wooden table

-Cut your potatoes into thin matchsticks and dry them with a kitchen towel.
+• Evenly cut your potatoes into thin matchsticks and dry them with a kitchen towel.
+Cutting the potatoes into even slices help so that every French fry is cooked evenly.

 close up fries with furikake, salt and sriracha sauce.